-- MSM and TGW, 18 years or older at the time of screening (male at birth) - Willing to provide informed consent for the study - At high risk for sexually acquiring HIV infection based self-report of at least one of the following: - Any condomless receptive anal intercourse in the 6 months prior to enrollment (condomless anal intercourse within a monogamous HIV seronegative concordant relationship does not meet this criterion) - o More than five partners in the 6 months prior to enrollment (regardless of condom use and HIV serostatus, as reported by the enrollee) - o Any stimulant drug use in the 6 months prior to enrollment - Rectal or urethral gonorrhea or chlamydia or incident syphilis in the 6 months prior to enrollment - In general good health, as evidenced by the following laboratory values, which must be from specimens obtained within 45 days prior to study enrollment: - Non-reactive / negative HIV test results - o Hemoglobin > 11 g/dL, - Absolute neutrophil count > 750 cells/mm3 - o Platelet count $\geq 100,000/\text{mm}^3$ - o Calculated creatinine clearance ≥ 60 mL/minute using the Cockcroft-Gault equation - Alanine aminotransferase (ALT) < 2 times the upper limit of normal (ULN) - Total bilirubin \leq 2.5 times ULN - o Hepatitis B virus (HBV) surface antigen (HBsAg) negative - o HCV Ab negative - No Grade 3 or higher laboratory abnormalities
+- MSM and TGW, 18 years or older at the time of screening (male at birth) - Willing to provide informed consent for the study - At high risk for sexually acquiring HIV infection based on self-report of at least one of the following: - Any condomless receptive anal intercourse in the 6 months prior to enrollment (condomless anal intercourse within a monogamous HIV seronegative concordant relationship does not meet this criterion) - More than five partners in the 6 months prior to enrollment (regardless of condom use and HIV serostatus, as reported by the enrollee) - Any stimulant drug use in the 6 months prior to enrollment - Rectal or urethral gonorrhea or chlamydia or incident syphilis in the 6 months prior to enrollment - SexPro score of $\leq 16$ (US sites only) - In general good health, as evidenced by the following laboratory values, which must be from specimens obtained within 45 days prior to study enrollment: - Non-reactive / negative HIV test results\ - Hemoglobin > 11 g/dL, - $\circ$ Absolute neutrophil count > 750 cells/mm - Platelet count $\geq$ 100,000/mm - $\circ$ Calculated creatinine clearance $\geq 60$ mL/minute using the Cockcroft-Gault equation (use sex at birth for calculation) - Although not protocol exclusionary, sites should carefully consider the advisability of enrolling participants with calculated creatinine clearance between 60-70 mL/min, as limited changes in creatinine clearance during study conduct will lead to protocol-mandated product holds and may alter the risk-benefit considerations of study participation

+- $\circ$ Alanine aminotransferase (ALT) < 2 times the upper limit of normal (ULN) - Total bilirubin $\leq 2.5$ times ULN - o Hepatitis B virus (HBV) surface antigen (HBsAg) negative - HCV Ab negative - No Grade 3 or higher laboratory abnormalities on any laboratory tests obtained at screening, including tests obtained as part of a panel of tests ordered to obtain the protocol-required laboratory test results.

-HIV uninfected, based on HIV test results obtained at Screening and just prior to randomization at the Enrollment visit.
-All HIV test results from the Screening visit must be obtained and must all be negative/non-reactive.
+\All HIV test results from the Screening visit must be obtained and must all be negative/non-reactive.
 This includes testing for acute HIV infection, which must be performed within 14 days of Enrollment.
-In addition, at least one HIV test result obtained at the Enrollment visit must be obtained prior to randomization in to the study and must be negative/non-reactive.
+In addition, at least one HIV test result obtained at the Enrollment visit must be obtained prior to provision of study product and must be negative/non-reactive.
 Individuals who have one or more reactive or positive HIV test results will not be enrolled, even if subsequent confirmatory testing indicates that they are not HIV-infected (see SSP Manual).